-For Nursing Education Students only.
+For Nursing Education students only.
 Study of role development and practical methods for effective teaching.
 The selection, application, and evaluation of teaching tools and strategies in the context of health education, continuing education, staff development, and classroom/clinical instruction is examined.

-NRS 725 Health Care Program Evaluation
+NRS 725 Applied Research in Program Evaluation

 Research seminar in which individuals and groups of students implement their proposed evaluation of a health care program.
 Oral and written presentations of the program evaluation are required.
-Prerequisite: NRS 660
+Prerequisite: NRS 660.